 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2019, Joint Stock Company Siberian Coal Energy Company (SUEK) reported carbon emissions of approximately 55,409,000,000 kg CO2e, all of which fall under Scope 1 emissions, primarily from stationary combustion.
 This figure represents a slight decrease from 2018, when emissions were about 56,951,000,000 kg CO2e, and from 2017, which recorded approximately 58,846,000,000 kg CO2e.
-The company's revenue for 2019 was about USD 7,638,000,000, indicating a GHG emissions intensity of around 7,254 kg CO2e per million USD of revenue.
-Despite these figures, SUEK has not disclosed any specific reduction targets or climate commitments, nor does it appear to have cascaded any targets from parent or related organizations.
-The absence of Scope 2 and Scope 3 emissions data suggests a limited scope of reporting, focusing solely on direct emissions from their operations.
+The company's revenue for 2019 was about USD 7,638,000,000, indicating a GHG emissions intensity of around 8,000 kg CO2e per million USD of revenue.
+Despite these figures, SUEK has not publicly disclosed any specific reduction targets or climate commitments, nor does it appear to have cascaded any targets from parent or related organizations.
+The absence of Scope 2 and Scope 3 emissions data suggests a limited scope of reporting, focusing solely on direct emissions from operations.
 As a current subsidiary, SUEK's emissions data is inherited from its corporate family, but no specific climate initiatives or pledges have been documented.
-The company operates in a challenging industry context, where coal energy production is under increasing scrutiny for its environmental impact, yet it has not publicly committed to any formal climate action frameworks such as the Science Based Targets initiative (SBTi).
+The company operates in a challenging industry context, where coal energy production is under increasing scrutiny for its environmental impact, yet it has not outlined a clear strategy for addressing climate change or reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents